Interdisciplinary Studies with Preparation for Higher Education BA

 Compulsory modules

-Academic and Personal Development (20 credits) - This module prepares students to progress onto Year 1 of degree level study and become independent and academic learners.
-This includes ensuring students have some knowledge of the social, economic, political and ethical issues inherent in contemporary society, and in relation to professional practice and development.
+Academic and Personal Development (20 credits) - This module prepares you to progress onto Year 1 of degree level study and become an independent and academic learner.
+This includes ensuring you have some knowledge of the social, economic, political and ethical issues inherent in contemporary society, and in relation to professional practice and development.
 You’ll be supported to develop critical, analytical and reflective thinking, and adopt effective strategies for learning.
 The module also supports the development of academic reading, writing and research skills, and how to use online and blended learning resources effectively.

 Information and Data Literacy Skills (20 credits) - This module aims to further support the development of academic skills necessary for degree level study.
 This includes using the University Library to identify, retrieve, read, interpret and analyse academic information, including statistical information and illustrations, in books, databases, journals, research papers, and other academic publications in print and online.
 You’ll also be supported to produce an academic literature review and develop the technical skills to create illustrations to represent statistical information, including graphs and charts.